farvellhub/jflow-core/README.md

 ```

-### Create a custom Lightbox object
+### Create a custom Lightbox object:

 * You must put lightbox-control class name to trigger lightbox.
-You can copy and paste.

 ```html